melanie531/SageMaker-Data-Wrangler-Example/README.md

 |`sessionId`| unique id for the user's session |
 |`Rating`| user's rating of song on scale from 1 to 5 |

-For this workshop, we'll be using our own generated track and user ratings data, but publicly available datasets/apis such as the [Million Song Dataset](http://millionsongdataset.com/) and open-source song ratings APIs are available for personal research purposes.
+For this example, we'll be using our own generated track and user ratings data, but publicly available datasets/apis such as the [Million Song Dataset](http://millionsongdataset.com/) and open-source song ratings APIs are available for personal research purposes.
 A full end-to-end pipeline can be found in this [SageMaker example](https://github.com/aws/amazon-sagemaker-examples/tree/main/end_to_end/music_recommendation).

 ## Experiment: